 Researchers found that two compounds — E-cinnamaldehyde and o-methoxycinnamaldehyde — demonstrated significant anti-inflammatory action.
 Researchers concluded that given the proper therapeutic concentrations, cinnamon may be beneficial in treating age-related inflammatory health problems such as arthritis (1).

 2. Heart Health

-Drinking cinnamon tea regularly may help to decrease the risk of heart disease thanks to the anti-inflammatory properties of the spice.
+Drinking cinnamon tea, which you can find here, regularly may help to decrease the risk of heart disease thanks to the anti-inflammatory properties of the spice.
 By decreasing inflammation, cinnamon helps to improve blood circulation, reducing the risk of blood clots and heart attack.